Nebo-M: Operational deployments

-First two Nebo-M regiments were deployed in 2017 to Saint Petersburg and Kareliya.
+The first two Nebo-M regiments were deployed in 2017 to Saint Petersburg and Kareliya.
 In 2018, further two regiments were deployed to Crimea and Penza.
 In 2019, a regiment was delivered to Volga region.
 In 2020, two regiments were deployed to the Far East and Naryan Mar.

 Another modernization of Nebo radar, Nebo-UM, that is a mobile 3D radar that works in meter range only, is being delivered to the air force since 2018.
 In 2018, a regiment was delivered to Voronezh and Novosibirsk and in 2020 to Rostov-on-Don.
-It's a complement to Rezonans-NE fixed meter-range radars, that have been constructed in the Arctic in Zapolyarniy, Indiga, Shoyna and Nova Zemlya, with another in Gremikha under construction.
+It is a complement to Rezonans-NE fixed meter-range radars, that have been constructed in the Arctic in Zapolyarniy, Indiga, Shoyna and Nova Zemlya, with another in Gremikha under construction.

 Other sources report deliveries of Nebo-M and Nebo-UM radars already in 2015 to Eastern military district.

-Different components of Nebo-M were deployed in Syria where they were used to track among others F-35 and F-22.
+Different components of Nebo-M were deployed in Syria, where they were reported to have been used to track, among others, F-35 and F-22 (although the reports were from Russian sources).

+The Ukrainians claimed to have blown up the radar system consisting of Nebo-M and Kasta-2E.

+On October 3, 2024, Ukrainian forces claimed to have destroyed a Nebo-M radar using an ATACMS missile; the location of the attack was not specified.